Rocktype Mica schist

 Altitude 800m a.s.l

 Dalriada _ 08 © Fraser

 The dramatic triple peaks of The Cobbler offer some excellent climbing through most of the grade spectrum in both summer and winter.

-The Cobbler has a distinctive silhoutte and the South Peak has two different facets.
-The South Face is open and sunny and clean slabby rock provides good serious climbing.
-By comparison The North Face is gloomy and dark and best in winter providing some classic routes.
+The South Peak has two different facets.
+The open and sunny South Face offers bold climbing on good slabby rock.
+By comparison the North Face is gloomy and dark, providing some classic winter routes.

 The Centre Peak, although rather sprawling, includes an impressive rocky pinnacle which forms the mountain's summit, and the lower buttress gives some good winter climbing, including The Cathedral (X 11).

 The North Peak's upper tier presents two massive overhanging noses of compact rock which are the most impressive rock features in the Southern Highlands.
 Tracking through steep ground are a choice of classic routes of all grades from Severe to E7.
 At least 10 routes merit a 3-star rating, including Whither Whether, which is the best-positioned VS pitch in Scotland, and the sensational steep prow of Dalriada.

 Two approach options.
 The fast but less scenic option follows a faint boggy path from Glen Croe up the back of the mountain.
 Alternatively, from the pay-and-display car-park at Succoth take the main Cobbler path as far as the dam.
 Either cross the river above this and follow the ridge above to the peak, or continue up the path until a left branch that leads into the corrie between the peaks.

 |There are no comments from visitors to this crag.|